andreasaff/triathlog/README.md

 ## Context
 Triathlon is a very comprehensive sport.
 Including multiple disciplines (swimming, biking and running) at once.
 Getting prepared for a triathlon race requires a great amount of training.

-Getting all of this traning fit in your daily schedule calls for great planning. _Triathlog_ aims to solve this issue by allowing users to plan there traning week ahead and keeping track of traningblocks done or yet to be completed.
+Getting all of this traning fit in your daily schedule calls for great planning. _Triathlog_ aims to solve this issue by allowing users to plan there traning week ahead and keeping track of traning sessions done or yet to be completed.

 ## Techstack
 - Fullstack Framework: [SvelteKit](https://svelte.dev/docs/kit/introduction)